 - Liquid Nails (and Caulk Gun if needed)

 First, we found this mirror at the thrift store for $5.
 It started as a brown wooden color and we spray painted it with off-white spray paint that my Dad had on hand in the garage.
-We figured this would make a good backdrop for any areas we didn’t end up covering with oysters.
+This makes a good backdrop for any areas we didn’t end up covering with oysters.
 Make sure you get the sides really well because the oyster shells will not cover that part of the mirror.

 Grab your bucket of clean and dry oysters and lay them all out flat on the table.
 We collected these oyster shells, washed them, and then let them sit outside in the sun for a few days before we used them.
-We had lots of shapes and sizes and found that it was important to have both small and larger shells.
+Using lots of shapes and sizes, we found that it was important to have both small and larger shells.

 Now is the fun part!
 Just start placing the oysters around the mirror.
 This part actually went really fast and it was fun to fill in the “puzzle” pieces to cover the mirror.

 We actually found it was easiest to fill a section with Liquid Nails using the caulk gun and then go back and fill it in with the shells.
 We probably did about an 8-12″ area at a time.
 The glue doesn’t dry super fast, so this method worked great.